vivek-bothra/BTC-Trade-SetUp/README.md

 # BTC-Trade-SetUp
-This script helps you trade BTC , The Script can be added to Tradingview and is written in Pinescript It is very simple startegy multiple built on Moving Average Convergence Divergence
+This script helps you trade BTC , The Script can be added to Tradingview and is written in Pinescript It is a very simple startegy built on multiple Moving Average Convergence Divergence